Michael Hutchence: Death

 On 6 February 1998, after an autopsy and coronial inquest, New South Wales's state coroner, Derrick Hand, presented his report.
 The report ruled that Hutchence's death was suicide while depressed and under the influence of alcohol and other drugs.
 "An analysis report of Hutchence's blood [indicated] the presence of alcohol, cocaine, Prozac and prescription drugs."
 In producing his coroner's report, Hand had specifically considered the suggestions of accidental death (coupled with the fact that Hutchence left no suicide note), but had discounted them based on substantial evidence presented to the contrary.
-In a 1999 interview on 60 Minutes (and in a documentary film on Channel 4), Yates claimed that Hutchence's death might have resulted from autoerotic asphyxiation; this claim contradicted her previous statements to police investigators and the coroner.
+In a 1999 interview on 60 Minutes and in the Channel 4 documentary film In Excess: The Death of Michael Hutchence, Yates claimed that Hutchence's death might have resulted from autoerotic asphyxiation; this claim contradicted her previous statements to police investigators and the coroner.
+Police dismissed Yates's version of Hutchence's death.
+Yates initially blamed Geldof for Hutchence's death, stating that the custody battle and their last phone call had driven Hutchence to despair.

-While researching for his 2019 documentary Mystify: Michael Hutchence, director Richard Lowenstein found six or seven interviews where Hutchence mentioned suicide, stating things such as: "no one minds if you kill yourself".
-Lowenstein also found stick figures that Hutchence had made of himself with a noose around his neck in his diaries from the 1980s.
+While conducting research for his 2019 documentary Mystify: Michael Hutchence, director Richard Lowenstein found six or seven interviews where Hutchence had mentioned suicide, stating things such as: "no one minds if you kill yourself".
+Lowenstein also found stick figures that Hutchence had drawn of himself with a noose around his neck in his diaries from the 1980s.
 Lowenstein had access to Hutchence's full autopsy report and said there was no evidence of autoerotic asphyxiation in it.
 Hutchence's body being found naked also contributed to the myth created by Yates and spread by British tabloids that his death was the result from autoerotic asphyxiation.
 But his sister Tina said in her 2000 book Just a Man: The Real Michael Hutchence that he had the habit of sleeping naked since his teens.
 Lowenstein stated in a 2019 interview that Hutchence would often lounge naked in his hotel room, even when Lowenstein visited him.
 "Unfortunately, Michael dying from autoerotic asphyxiation was a rumour spread after he died for certain people wanting to hide that he wasn't depressed, that he was more than happy.
 The press went berserk, but there was absolutely no evidence. [...]
 It just didn't add up.
 He's ringing his longtime girlfriend, Michele (Bennett), 20 minutes before (his death).
-You don't ring someone crying, balling your eyes out and then go off and have some autoeroticism 20 minutes later when she's banging on the door and you're not alive anymore.
+You don't ring someone crying, [bawling] your eyes out and then go off and have some autoeroticism 20 minutes later when she's banging on the door and you're not alive anymore.
 I don't think that's possible", he said.
 Lowenstein also asked all of Hutchence's girlfriends if he liked being strangled or tied up, but all of them said "no".